Who are in charge of the destiny of our boys?

 selling agricultural, cosmetic products to customized clients

-some in winter spell sell blankets, in hot days sell fans and coolers
+and others in winter spell sell blankets, in hot days sell fans and coolers

 in monsoon umbrellas and raincoats and gumboots.